The Legend of Zelda: Echoes of Wisdom (Nintendo Switch) Review

 Review for The Legend of Zelda: Echoes of Wisdom on Nintendo Switch

 It is getting close to a whopping 40 years since the very first Legend of Zelda game released in 1986 on the Famicom.
 A variety of heroes have come and gone, and although a green tunic-clad swordsman by the name of Link is usually the star of the series, the longer it has endured, the more vocal fans have become for the title character to be given the leading role.
-Although there have been pleasant offerings to make Princess Zelda playable in the form of Hyrule Warriors and Super Smash Bros, a mainline entry in the series has yet to grant her the ability to set off on her own adventure.
+Although there have been pleasant offerings to make Princess Zelda playable in the form of Hyrule Warriors and Super Smash Bros, a mainline entry in the series has yet to grant her the freedom to set off on her own adventure.
 That finally changes with The Legend of Zelda: Echoes of Wisdom.

 The very traditional core of the series is squished into a brief opening segment, with Link venturing through a little dungeon and confronting Ganon in an attempt to rescue the captured Princess Zelda.
 The trajectory of what fans are used to seeing changes quickly, however, when, in the boar-like monster's last breath, he drags the young hero down into the depths of the land with him.
 Link's final act is to fire an arrow that breaks Zelda free from her confines, and the princess can do nothing but watch her saviour get swallowed up before making her escape.